lightbend/fdp-sample-applications/README-DEVELOPERS.md

   }
 ]
 ```
+This assumes that you web server is configured to accept your certificate

 There is one more piece of data you need, the path inside the server or Docker image to which the files are copied.
 This value has to set inside `./build.sbt`: